jenskutilek/Glyphs-SaveToGit/README.md

 # Save to Git

 A plugin for Glyphs.app that saves your font and commits the changes to a git repository.
+Well suited if you just want to keep track of your changes.

+If you collaborate with others on a font through Git, you will definitely need another tool, as the need to compare and merge different revisions will probably arise. _Save to Git_ doesn't handle this.
+Maybe try [MergeGlyphs](https://glyphsapp.com/tools/mergeglyphs) and [CommitGlyphs](https://github.com/jenskutilek/SmartTypography-Extension/tree/safari/assets).

 ## Usage